-Brief Guide: Single-Minute Exchange of Dies (SMED)
+Single-Minute Exchange of Dies (SMED)

-In today’s manufacturing world, downtime is the enemy of productivity and competitiveness.
-One of the best ways to beat downtime is Single-Minute Exchange of Dies (SMED), a lean manufacturing technique that reduces setup and changeover times to optimize the changeover process.
+SMED is a lean manufacturing technique that reduces setup and changeover times to optimize the changeover process, with the goal of achieving quick changeover and minimizing downtime.
 This guide will cover the concept, benefits and implementation of SMED so you can get your processes streamlined and efficient.

 What is Single-Minute Exchange of Dies (SMED)?